 Confused by the title?
-Good, then we are starting off on the right foot, because in 20+ years of raising dairy goats, I can say with certainty, there is nothing straight forward about whats best to feed your pack goat or any goat for that matter.
+Good, then we are starting off on the right foot.
+In 20+ years of raising dairy goats, I can say with certainty, there is nothing straight forward about whats the best pack goat nutrition plan or any goat for that matter.
 Even after all these years I am still learning, adapting and tweaking my goat husbandry methods and conceptions.
 I say husbandry instead of just nutrition because its so much more then just what you are feeding your goat.
 Making a good environment for your pack goat can directly effect their overall health.
-Toys, obstacles, housing, pen space and cleanliness.
-Keeping parasites (internal and external) in check are all things that will help you to create a sound pack goat nutrition program.
+Toys, obstacles, housing, pen space, and cleanliness.
+Keeping parasites (internal and external) in check are all things that will help you to create a sound pack goat nutrition program as well.

 Goat nutrition can be as simple as hay, water, loose mineral and worming.
 Or as complicated as you want to make it.
 I know people who make up their own treat mixes of black oil sunflower seeds, beat pulp, alfalfa pellets and any of another dozen different ingredients.
 Some like to add measured amounts of apply cider vinegar to their water.
 There is typically one universal thing with goat owners.
 They are very passionate about their goats and their care.
 So try not to take offense to someone who blows up at your ideas of how best to keep your goats.
 Many goat owners take that as they are not doing the absolute best for their animals.
 As I am sure some long time goat owners will read this and disagree with many parts.
 And that is ok.